Ezer Equipped Newsletter | Strong Allies

 The first step to recovery begins with admitting you have a problem.
 I think most would agree that something is wrong.
 But we could diverge over what the problem is.
 So for the purpose of this newsletter, we are going to ask you to draw a circle around yourself and deal only with what is inside the circle—you.
 Pray for the Holy Spirit to reveal to you what sin you harbor in your own heart where this issue is concerned, to confess it, to lament it, and to repent of it.
 I am asking you to:

-1 ) Courageously confront the ungodly thoughts, words, and actions of racism in your own life.
+- Courageously confront the ungodly thoughts, words, and actions of favoritism or racism in your own life.

-2 ) Educate yourself on the plight of men and women of color.
+- Educate yourself on the issues facing men and women of color.

 I've been examining my underlying assumptions, thoughts, words and actions.
 Where have I been negligent, dismissive, or silent?
 How have I made assumptions about a person’s character or actions based on how the police interacted with him or her?
 How have I judged a person’s character or value based on the color of their skin?
 How have I failed to see and understand the legitimate pain, fear, and anger of the black community?
 How can I not be quick to move beyond when the tension subsides, while they continue to face the daily challenges of systemic racism and have conversations with their children that many of us will never have to navigate?

 It’s time for change.
 Many of us need to educate ourselves on the suffering and injustice our friends and neighbors have faced generation after generation.
-We need to confront our ignorance and denial, allow ourselves to be discomforted, and walk with them toward equity and justice.
-It is time for us to use our voices to advocate for change.
+We need to confront our ignorance and denial, allow ourselves to be discomforted, and walk with them toward justice.
 You cannot single-handedly fix the systemic issue of racism.
 But you can do something!

 Remember, we didn’t get here overnight.
 This issue runs deep in American history through generation after generation.
 Some of us are just beginning to awaken to the reality of what our neighbors have suffered.
-But all of us need to realize that this will require a lifelong process of listening, learning, and laboring.
+But all of us need to realize that this is a discipleship issue—Jesus demands that we love our neighbor.

 You cannot have empathy for someone without education; you cannot have empathy until you understand what someone is going through.
 But the burden of education has to be on us.
 This month, we have provided a robust resource to help you educate yourself and give you concrete ways to use your voice, your resources, and your strength to be a strong ally for our neighbors.
 We encourage you to work through this slowly and intentionally.
 We have work to do.